OpenVoiceOS/community-docs/docs/personal_backend.md

 In selene this info would be populated during pairing process, in local backend it needs to be updated manually

-- you can change these settings per device via the [admin api](./ovos_local_backend/backend/admin.py)
+- you can change these settings per device via the admin api (./ovos_local_backend/backend/admin.py)
 - you can also change these settings per device by manually editing paired devices database

 ### Location